 To test the QMZ tool, I ran it against known small web applications.
 The console output was examined followed by the produced HTML file.
 I went over test paths to ensure that they covered both link and form transitions, and that if two test paths followed the same URIs, it was because they used different transitions.
 I also sought out different, unknown web sites and ran the QMZ tool against them.
 This led to the discovery of new defects in the QMZ tool, such as when it tried to follow mailto: links and also when it could not compare an ftp:// link to an http:// link because they were represented by different URI classes: URI::FTP and URI::HTTP, respectively.

 The biggest difficulty in testing the QMZ tool was finding web applications small enough that I could manually discover transitions for comparison with the tool's output.
-It was helpful to run the tool against larger web sites just to test it against new and different HTML, but I did not let the tool run to completion on these because of the sheer number of pages found on a site like Google.that that dthat that
+It was helpful to run the tool against larger web sites just to test it against new and different HTML, but I did not let the tool run to completion on these because of the sheer number of pages found on a site like Google.
+Recall that neither the QMZ nor the ASM tool identifies defects in web applications (save for invalid Ruby identified with the ASM tool), rather they each produce artifacts that a human can use to find defects.
+Thus, testing the QMZ tool means running it against a web application hosted on a server and ensuring that it does not crash when strange code is scraped from a web page or when a page cannot be scraped, and also that the test paths produced fully cover the paths through the web application.
+The first testing goal was easiest to reach and did not require a site to be known in its entirety: running the QMZ tool against a myriad of sites allowed it to encounter many different HTML coding styles and transition types.
+This helped identify weak areas in the QMZ tool where it was too restrictive or naive about the input it expected and encountered.
+The second testing goal of producing paths that fully cover the web site was harder to meet, because it required that I know a web application fully so that I could verify that the paths produced by the tool were all the paths possible.
+I attempted to partially fulfill this goal by running the QMZ tool against a known web application that I helped write as part of a different project.